Skip to content

 In and around Grand Rapids, genetic services may be available through:

-• Spectrum Health / Corewell Health – Grand Rapids
+• Corewell Health / Corewell Health – Grand Rapids

 Genetic counseling and testing services for children, adults, and families.